jberkel/sms-backup-plus/README.md

 SMS Backup+ can also backup your call logs.
 It stores all calls using a separate label (defaults to `Calllog`, but can be changed in Advanced Settings).
-If you wish you can set this to the value as `SMS`, to make all backed up data use the same label.
+If you wish you can set this to the same value as `SMS`, to make all backed up data use the same label.

-The body of the call log message contains the number and the duration of the call in seconds.
-0 seconds here means missed call.
+The body of the call log message contains the duration of the call in seconds (0s = missed call) followed by the phone number.

 An example: